ICSC Priorities and Issues

 The European Union cannot ignore the benefits that shopping centres bring to localities, including tax revenues, employment, regeneration and key infrastructure investment.
 Without investment, a vibrant city centre can quickly become a wilderness and communities become fragmented.

-ICSC European Public Affairs Committee is lobbying hard, within the European Union, for transparency and fairness.
-This won't be achieved overnight, but the committee has already accomplished a great deal of EU-awareness for the industry.
+ICSC European Public Affairs Committee is working with the European Union to bring about transparency and fairness.
+The committee has already accomplished a great deal of EU-awareness for the industry.
 The e-commerce issue must be tackled strongly in order to maintain local and national economies, employment and retail diversity.

 Retailers in Europe are in an exceptional position to promote more sustainable consumption through daily contact with millions of European consumers and through their own actions and partnerships with suppliers.
 The retail property sector plays a key role in this by providing innovative and effective solutions to green challenges in the store environment.